Punktum-dk/dsu-service-specification/README.md

 ### Document History

 - 3.0 2021-09-09
-  - Relabelled the 2.0 version of the specifcation, so the major version follows the service version number
+  - Relabelled the 2.0 version of the specification, so the major version follows the service version number

 - 2.0 2021-09-02
   - Updated specification to follow service version 3.0.0